Factbox - Contenders for senior jobs in Trump's administration

 U.S. SECURITIES AND EXCHANGE COMMISSION

-* Debra Wong Yang, former U.S. attorney for California's Central District, appointed by former President George W. Bush
+* Debra Wong Yang, a former U.S. attorney who was appointed by former President George W. Bush [nL1N1E12EH]

-* Ralph Ferrara, a securities attorney at law firm Proskauer Rose LLP

-* Paul Atkins, a Republican former SEC commissioner who is heading Trump's transition team for independent financial regulatory agencies, including the SEC

 * Daniel Gallagher, Republican former SEC commissioner